Adrian-Amoddio/wildlife-detection-camera-system/README.md

 # Wildlife Camera System

-End-to-end wildlife monitoring platform for remote, off-grid operation — designed to stream, detect motion, and capture high-resolution images from anywhere in the world.
+I designed and built a fully off grid, solar powered wildlife monitoring system.
+It can stream live video, log environmental data, and trigger my Canon EOS R6 for high-resolution stills remotely from anywhere with mobile reception.

-A fully self-contained, solar-powered wildlife monitoring platform built from scratch.
-Streams live video, collects environmental data, and remotely triggers a Canon EOS R6 for high resolution stills.
+The system operates with a Raspberry Pi 5, Python/Flask backend, a React dashboard for camera / mode control and monitoring, and an AWS EC2 instance for streaming.
+I created everything myself and handled: picking the hardware, designing and fabricating the case, electronics wiring, networking, coding the APIs, and coding the front end website.

-Designed and implemented end-to-end using Raspberry Pi 5, Python/Flask, React, and AWS EC2, this project demonstrates skills in embedded systems, networking, API design, and modern web development.
+The goal was to create a drop and leave anywhere device for photographing and researching wildlife in places that are hard to reach without having to hike back in to retrieve data or pickup heavy gear.

-Built end-to-end by me.
+Tech Summary: Raspberry Pi 5, Python, Flask, React, AWS EC2, NGINX RTMP/HLS, I²C sensor integration, Linux, CAD, Hands on Fabrication

 ---

-## 🎥 Demo
+## Demo

 [![Watch the demo](https://img.youtube.com/vi/tZjDdPRHNxE/maxresdefault.jpg)](https://youtu.be/tZjDdPRHNxE)
 [▶ **Watch on YouTube**](https://youtu.be/tZjDdPRHNxE)